Kartik1397/Gviz/README.md

 ## Live Demo
 https://kartik1397.github.io/Gviz/
 ## How To Use
+Root: Index of Rooted tree(Keep it black for non-rooted tree)<br />
-Enter edge list of graph in following formate:
+Graph: Enter edge list of graph in following formate:
 ```
 N M
 u1 v1